China’s 240-Hour Visa-Free Transit

 China’s major cities like Shanghai are now more accessible with the extended 240-hour visa-free transit

-This major enhancement, effective immediately as of the latest announcement from China’s National Immigration Administration, also includes an increase in the number of eligible entry/exit ports to 60 across 24 provinces (autonomous regions and municipalities) and broader permitted areas of activity.
+This major enhancement, effective immediately as of the latest announcement from China’s National Immigration Administration, also now includes 65 designated entry/exit ports across 24 provinces, autonomous regions, and municipalities, with broader permitted areas of activity.

 This guide will detail everything you need to know about the new 240-hour visa-free transit policy.

-The 240-hour visa-free transit policy applies to citizens of the following 54 countries:
+The 240-hour visa-free transit policy currently applies to citizens of 55 countries.
+Indonesia was added to the list in 2025, so older lists that mention 54 countries are now outdated.

 European Countries (40):